A dominated strategy in game theory occurs when one player has a more dominant strategy over another player.

 What Is a Dominant Strategy in Game Theory?

 A dominant strategy in game theory occurs when one player has a stronger, more effective strategy over another player.
-This means when one player deploys that strategy, he will always be better off than whatever strategy his opponent plays.
+This means when one player deploys that strategy, they will always be better off than whatever strategy their opponent plays.

 But what if not all players have dominant strategies?
 What if none of the players do?